 - High blood pressure

 - Shortness of breath

-As the condition progresses further into a more severe stage, the following symptoms may occur, requiring immediate medical attention:
+As the condition progresses further into advanced heart failure, the following symptoms may occur, requiring immediate medical attention:

 - Rapid breathing

 Types of Congestive Heart Failure

 There is more than one way that chronic heart failure can develop, which can result in different treatment options.
 The most common type of congestive heart failure is left-sided heart failure, which occurs when your left ventricle doesn’t pump oxygen-rich blood from the lungs out to the rest of your body properly.
 Left-sided heart failure can be diastolic or systolic heart failure, with the latter caused by a lack of force and the former caused by a stiffening of the heart muscle.